toxicsnek/tfm2-Rust-Forge/docs/FEATURES.md

 - Position moves relative to the cast position.
 - Direction moves along the cast direction.

-Move To supports minimum distance, maximum distance, signed X/Y landing offsets, and a Move Away option.
+Move To supports minimum distance, maximum distance, signed X/Y landing offsets, a Move Away option, and an optional Duration Ticks value.
+Duration `0` moves immediately; positive durations interpolate the movement over that many simulation ticks and cancel when movement-blocking CC is applied.
 Nested Move To effects use the first target in the current target list.

 ### Spawn Unit